 Growing up in the county of Suffolk, I’ve always been inspired and in awe of my rural surroundings.
-From a very early age, I have always shown a very keen interest in nature and wildlife, birds in particular.
+As a result, from a very early age, I have always shown a very keen interest in nature and wildlife, birds in particular.

 If I wasn’t looking for birds, I’d either be drawing them or out roaming endlessly in the garden in search for feathers on the ground, or anything of interest for that matter that I could stick in my nature scrap book.